 S-Finanzgruppe's assigned ba3 Profitability score is one notch above its initial score, the weakest individual factor score that we assign to Germany's largest financial institutions group.
-Our assessment is based on the combined results of all member banks and reflects the challenges that savings banks and Landesbanks face, including the negative economic repercussions from the energy and geopolitical crisis, which will increase credit provisions.
-Following the successful wind-down of non-core assets at the group's larger institutions, the absence of extraordinary losses will support S-Finanzgruppe's aggregate earnings.
+Our assessment is based on the combined results of all member banks and reflects the combination of chances and challenges that savings banks and Landesbanks face.

+Higher rates, benefitting net interest income (NII), and the absence of extraordinary losses after the successful wind-down of non-core assets at the group's larger institutions, will support S-Finanzgruppe's aggregate earnings.
+The negative economic repercussions from

-For the savings banks, benign asset quality and ample loan growth helped balance the decline in interest margins and the rise in operating expenses, with the latter mostly driven by nonpersonnel-related costs in recent years, though we expect slower loan growth going forward.
-Over 2019-H1 2022, savings banks' loans increased in aggregate by 14.4%.
-In the first six months 2022, for example, loans increased by 3.3% (2021: 5.4%), driven by 3.7% higher lending to corporates and self-employed individuals (2021: +5.4%), and 3.0% higher mortgages to private households and corporates (2021: +6.3%)
+For the savings banks, benign asset quality and ample loan growth helped balance the decline in interest margins and the rise in operating expenses during the low rate environment.
+Over 2020-22, savings banks' loans increased in aggregate by 11.4%.
+In 2022, for example, loans increased by 5.7% (2021: 5.4%), driven by 6.4% higher lending to corporates and self-employed individuals (2021: +5.4%), and 6.5% higher mortgages to private households and corporates (2021: +6.3%)